 Advocates for Youth

-Like our site, advocates for youth is dedicated towards improving the sexual health and awareness of the under-25 crowd.
+Like our site, Advocates for Youth is dedicated to improving the sexual health and awareness of the under-25 crowd.
 While iwannaknow focuses on the needs and problems of the individual, advocates for youth extends the knowledge to society as a whole.
-If you are interested in finding out what is being done internationally to promote sexual awareness, or as to how HIV pervention is being taught in the schools stateside, this is the site to go to.
+If you are interested in finding out what is being done internationally to promote sexual awareness, or as to how HIV prevention is being taught in the schools stateside, this is the site to visit.

 TeenAIDS is a charitable organization committed to saving teenage lives around the world by providing outreach and resources on HIV/AIDS.
 They have volunteers in over 80 countries and provide an extensive website for young people on HIV and AIDS.
 They also broadcast live webcasts of HIV Awareness events throughout the world.

 Teen Health Matters, a project of the Howard County (Maryland) Health Department, gives teens the tools they need to manage the stress of everyday life and deal with issues such as relationships, school work, bullying, sexual health, drugs and alcohol, and much more.